 Arrow button for scrolling code

-To highlight the corresponding addresses in the disassembly view, click the left-most column in the Source view.
+Click on the left-most column in the Source code view to highlight the corresponding addresses in the disassembly view.
 The highlighting reveals the instructions the source statement maps to.

-To set a breakpoint on the source line, double click a bullet.
+Double-click on a bullet to set a breakpoint on the source line.
 A filled red circle is displayed next to the line to indicate that a breakpoint has been set.

-The Source view title bar has controls for:
+The Source code view title bar has additional controls for:

 Selecting a target line in the source using the Line: entry box.